Terms and Conditions

 - Your membership provides a suitably qualified mechanic to attend your breakdown for upto 2 hours to attempt to rectify an issue should you experience problems with your engine, propulsion or engine electrical system.
-Other issues, such as domestic failures to electrics, plumbing or heating are not covered but assistance can be provided under a pay on use service though our Canal Contracting service.
+Other issues, such as domestic failures to electrics, plumbing or heating are not covered but assistance can be provided under a pay on use service through our Canal Contracting service.

 - Recovery Service